Skip to main content ] Facebook Twitter Member area

 Tips for managing your arthritis

-Older Australians are a lot more susceptible to chronic health conditions as they get older, with arthritis being the most common chronic condition affecting 1.8 million (49 percent) of older Australians in 2017-18.
+Older Australians are a lot more susceptible to chronic health conditions as they get older, with almost 50 percent of all Australians aged 75 years and over living with arthritis.

 If you don’t move your body, it is possible that your arthritis may get worse or you might start losing basic skills.
 [Source: Shutterstock]